-If you’re toying with the idea of a career change but having trouble motivating yourself to take the first step, this scenario might have a familiar ring.
+If you’re toying with the idea of a career change but having trouble motivating yourself to take the first step, this scenario might have a familiar ring, according to Maura Koutoujian, a career coach in Jody Michael Associates’ Chicago office.
 Perhaps you’re feeling stuck, like the boulder at the top of a hill, waiting for something — or someone — to come along and give you just a little push to get you started.
 Many people think about making a career change when their current situation feels intolerable.
 Certainly, job dissatisfaction — whether caused by a difficult boss, an overwhelming work load or a lack of opportunity for advancement — can be an impetus for exploring your other options.

 In most cases, however, the dissatisfaction isn’t strong enough to motivate people to act.

 In fact, when you’re not ready to make a change can be the best time to begin a career discovery process.
 When the need is less dire, you tend to think more clearly.

 One career coaching client (I’ll call him “Scott”) arrived at his first session in a frenzy.
 Scott likened his circumstances at work to boiling water.
 His need to make a career change was urgent.
 Through our work together, Scott was able to tone down his work environment.
 The once-hot water became lukewarm, providing a far more comfortable environment for exploration.

 Scott’s motivation took on a different flavor.
 It became active inspiration.